optimamodel/optima/README.md

 If you use Anaconda, everything should be taken care of, except possibly `pyqt4`, which is needed for the Python GUI.

 If you don't want to use Anaconda, you'll need to install the dependencies yourself (via e.g. `pip install`).
-If you install the latest versions of `numpy`, `matplotlib`, `xlrd`, `xlsxwriter`, and `pyqt4`, and `mpld3`, all of the backend should work.
+If you install the latest versions of `numpy`, `matplotlib`, `xlrd`, and `xlsxwriter`, all of the backend should work.
 The full list of requirements (including for the frontend) is given in `server/requirements.txt`.
-However, note that `run.sh` will create a virtual environment with these packages even if you don't have them available on your system.

 ### 2.2.3 Python path